MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     GitHub creates the new repository in your account with the ContosoShopEasy project files.

+1. Wait for the import process to complete, and then open your new repository.

     > **NOTE**: It can take a minute or two to import the repository.

-1. Wait for the import process to complete, then open your new repository.

 1. Open the Actions tab of your repository.